readthedocs/sphinx-autoapi/README.rst

 .. image:: https://travis-ci.org/rtfd/sphinx-autoapi.svg?branch=master
    :target: https://travis-ci.org/rtfd/sphinx-autoapi

-A tool that generates a full API ref (Javadoc style) for your project.
+.. warning:: This is a pre-release version.
+Some or all features might not work yet.

+Sphinx AutoAPI aims to provide "autodoc" or "javadoc" style documentation for Sphinx.
-It aims to be easy to use,
-and not require much configuration.
+The aim is to support all programming languages, be easy to use, and not require much configuration.

+AutoAPI is a parse-only solution for both static and dynamic languages.
+This is in contract to the traditional `Sphinx autodoc <http://sphinx-doc.org/ext/autodoc.html>`_, which is Python-only and uses code imports.

 Full documentation can be found on `Read the Docs <http://sphinx-autoapi.readthedocs.org>`_.